peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeMapper.md

  * System.ArgumentNullException:
 The parameter <i>type</i>
 or <i>converter</i>
 is null.

  * System.ArgumentException:
-"Converter doesn't contain a proper ToCBORObject method".
+Converter doesn't contain a proper ToCBORObject method".

 <a id="AddTypeName_string"></a>
 ### AddTypeName